 Treatment 2: Intense Pulsed Laser (IPL) for Complexion

 Intense pulsed light (IPL) therapy is an excellent treatment to reduce or even erase unsightly scars, age spots, and fine lines on your face, neck, chest, hands, and legs.
 Multiple treatments spaced a month apart are a common plan to eliminate blemishes, and protection from sun exposure is essential to your healing because sunlight can complicate your recovery and affect your final results.
 So the colder months are ideal for undergoing IPL treatment.

 Treatment 3: Laser Dermatology

-You can choose from a range of laser procedures, which are best to undergo when you know you’ll be out of the sun for two to three months.
+You can choose from a range of laser procedures we offer in our San Diego office, which are best to undergo when you know you’ll be out of the sun for two to three months.
 The results you want from laser dermatology depend on your exposure to the sun in the months following your treatment.
 Undergoing a laser treatment in the fall or early winter will allow you enough time to recover and get the results you want.